gsnlyd/hyacinth_server/README.md

 ```

 2. Hyacinth is configured using environment variables.
 While not strictly necessary,
-it is convenient to save these to a config file for convenience.
+it is convenient to save these to a config file.
 An example config is
 included below these steps - create a file named `prod.env` with the contents of this example.
 Note that you must provide `SECRET_KEY_BASE` yourself for security.
 It must be set to an
 80-character random alphanumeric string.